jina-ai/jina-hub/README.md

 Except `Dockerfile`, all others are optional to build a valid Pod image depending on your case.

-### Step-by-step example: `hub/example/`
+### Step-by-step Example

 In this example, we consider the scenario where we creates a new executor and want to reuse it in another project, without touching [`jina-ai/jina`](https://github.com/jina-ai/jina/).
+All files required in this guide is available at [`hub/example/`](/hub/example).

 #### 1. Write Your Executor and Config